Wisconsin Garden Club Federation

 Please send the pertinent information to CONTACT US.

-If you would like to support our efforts to GARDEN FOR GOOD, consider contributing to one of our projects.
+If you would like to support our efforts, consider contributing to one of our projects.
 Thank you!

 WGCF is a non-profit 501c3 organization.
 To donate to WGCF undertakings via PayPal or credit card: